nusids/ester/README.md

-## emnlp20-anonymous-submission
+## ESTeR: Emotion-Sensitive TextRank

-Temporary repo, contains implementations, datasets, and other resources used for a EMNLP20 anonymous submission.
-Excludes datasets and resources, which are not freely available.
+The repo contains implementations, datasets, and other resources used for a our paper:

+*ESTeR: Combining Word Co-occurrences and Word Associations for Unsupervised Emotion Detection.
+Sujatha Das Gollapalli, Polina Rozenshtein, See-Kiong Ng.
+Findings of EMNLP 2020.*

+The datasets and resources, which are not freely available, are excuded.

 = Python 3.6 =